 The owner and family first negotiate the rent for a unit.
-The PHA (or independent agency in the case of PHA-owned units) will assist the family with the negotiations upon request.
+The PHA will assist the family with the negotiations upon request.
 At initial occupancy the PHA must determine whether the proposed rent is reasonable before a HAP Contract is signed.
 The owner must not change the rent during the initial lease term.
 Subsequent requests for rent adjustments must be consistent with the lease between the owner and the family.
 Rent increases will not be approved unless any failed items identified by the most recent HQS inspection have been corrected.